Barbara strengthens into tropical storm, threatens Mexico's coast

-MEXICO CITY (Reuters) - Tropical Storm Barbara strengthened in the Pacific Ocean and is expected to churn slowly toward Mexico’s southern coast, the U.S. National Hurricane Center said on Tuesday.
+MEXICO CITY, May 28 (Reuters) - Tropical Storm Barbara strengthened in the Pacific Ocean and is expected to churn slowly toward Mexico’s southern coast, the U.S. National Hurricane Center said on Tuesday.

 Salina Cruz is home to Mexican state oil monopoly Pemex’s largest refinery.